Master's Project Information for Host Organizations (Clients)

-- Clients will be invited to participate in one of the client fairs in January 2015 in the SNRE Commons to meet with small groups of interested students.
+- Clients will be invited to participate in the client fair on January 15, 2015 in the SNRE Commons to meet with small groups of interested students.

-- The client fairs are designed to provide students with more information from clients/ project representatives to help them determine which project team they will join.
+- The client fair is designed to provide students with more information from clients/ project representatives to help them determine which project team they will join.

 What's expected of client organizations?